First presentation at ICCC7 in Chicago, May 2012

 The first five chapters are explaining the simulation and the energy balance that is necessary to incorporate the other influences such as clouds and albedo in the Fireworks model, based on the simulation.

-The last five chapters contain the first building blocks for quantifying the influence of greenhouse gases on convection.
+The next four chapters contain the first building blocks for quantifying the influence of greenhouse gases on convection.
 These chapters too contain a number of innovative new ideas that contradict generally accepted assumptions, both in sceptical and alarmist circles, about convection and the greenhouse effect.

 1. The Fireworks Theory for greenhouse gases